Mass Murder 🇨🇦

 Generated summary

-Incident Summary: On August 1982, six members of the Johnson-Bentley family were killed while camping near Wells Gray Provincial Park in British Columbia, Canada.
-David Shearing, also known as David Ennis, was convicted of the murders and sentenced to life in prison with no chance of parole for 25 years.
+On YEAR-1982, David Ennis (also known as David Shearing) killed six members of the Johnson-Bentley family while they were camping near Wells Gray Provincial Park in British Columbia.
+He was sentenced to life with no chance of parole for 25 years in 1984.

 Well-Supported Details:

-• David Shearing, also known as David Ennis, was convicted of the murders.
+• David Ennis, also known as David Shearing, was convicted of killing six members of the Johnson-Bentley family in 1982.

-• He was sentenced to life in prison with no chance of parole for 25 years.
+• Ennis was sentenced to life with no chance of parole for 25 years in 1984.

 Unverified or Conflicting Claims: